 The Company recognizes stock-based compensation expense for all equity-based compensation awards, including employee Restricted Stock Units and Performance-based Restricted Stock Units ("PRSUs" and, collectively with Restricted Stock Units, "RSUs") and stock options, based on the fair value of each award on the grant date.
 Awards granted prior to June 1, 2022 were granted under the Company's Amended and Restated 2012 Omnibus Equity Incentive Plan (the "2012 Plan").
 At the Annual Meeting held on June 2, 2022, the Company's stockholders approved the 2022 Omnibus Equity Incentive Plan (the "2022 Plan").
 Awards granted subsequent to June 2, 2022 were granted under the 2022 Plan.
+At the Annual Meeting held on June 6, 2024, the Company's stockholders approved the Amended and Restated 2022 Omnibus Equity Incentive Plan (the "2022 Amended and Restated Plan").
+Awards granted subsequent to June 6, 2024 were granted under the 2022 Amended and Restated Plan.

-The following table summarizes non-cash equity-based compensation expense, net of forfeitures, by financial statement line item included in the accompanying Consolidated Statements of Operations for the three months ended March 31, 2024 and 2023 (in thousands):
+The following table summarizes non-cash equity-based compensation expense, net of forfeitures, by financial statement line item included in the accompanying Consolidated Statements of Operations for the three and six months ended June 30, 2024 and 2023 (in thousands):